aaaelite21/poker/README.md

 Open `http://<raspberry-pi>:3000` in your browser to create or join games.

+When creating a game you’ll supply a Blind Levels JSON array.
+Each element can be `{"bigBlind":50,"littleBlind":25}` for a normal level or `{"break":10}` to represent a 10 minute break.

 ### Admin Login

 Creating or managing games requires logging in with the admin password `1234`.